frappe/education/README.md

 **container or docker deployment**

-You can deploy it in docker or docker swarm or any other container orchestration with custom container image following this [guide](https://github.com/frappe/frappe_docker/blob/main/docs/custom-apps.md).
+You can deploy it in docker or docker swarm or any other container orchestration following [Frappe container image with custom apps Building Instruction](https://github.com/frappe/frappe_docker/blob/main/docs/custom-apps.md).

 ## Contributions & Community